OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/checking_partials.rst

 Changing Global Settings
 ------------------------

 You can change the settings globally for all approximations used for all components.
-This is done by passing in a dictionary which contains any setting you want to enforce globally, from the following choices:
+This is done by passing in a value for any of the following arguments:

 =========  ====================================================================================================
  Name      Description